Simonds Parish, Carleton County, New Brunswick

-Simonds is a civil parish in Carleton County, New Brunswick, Canada, located north of Woodstock on the western bank of the Saint John River.
-It comprises one local service district and part of one town, both of which are members of the Western Valley Regional Service Commission (WVRSC).
+Simonds is a geographic parish in Carleton County, New Brunswick, Canada, located north of Woodstock on the western bank of the Saint John River.

+Prior to the 2023 governance reform, for governance purposes it was comprised one local service district and part of one town, both of which were members of the Western Valley Regional Service Commission (WVRSC).

-The Census subdivision of Simonds Parish includes all of the civil parish except the town of Florenceville-Bristol.
+The Census subdivision of Simonds Parish includes all of the geographic parish except the town of Florenceville-Bristol.

 Origin of name

 The parish may have been named in honour of Charles Simonds, Speaker of the House of Assembly when the parish was erected, or his family, who were prominent in the early history of the province.

 History

 Simonds was erected in 1842 from northern Wakefield Parish.
 It included Wilmot Parish, a narrow wedge of Wicklow Parish, and part of Maine claimed by New Brunswick.